sourcegraph/handbook/content/departments/people-talent/talent/process/extending_an_offer.md

     - **Your Offer - Stock Options**
     - **Hypothetical Stock Option Scenarios**

-  - (~10 min) Recruiter will ask the candidate how they are feeling about the offer and opportunity to gauge the chances of closing the candidate.
-Asks if they feel comfortable to verbally commit.
+  - (~10 min) Recruiter will ask the candidate how they are feeling about the offer and opportunity.
+Recruiter should ask if candidate feels comfortable verbally committing.

-    - If Yes
+    - If Yes:
-      - Recruiter reconfirms with candidate a previously discussed start date.
+      - Recruiter confirms that the previously discussed start date works for candidate.
-      - Recruiter covers following topics (Docusign, Welcome email from People Ops, New Hire Video) etc.
+      - Recruiter gives high level overview of what to expect next (Docusign, Welcome email from People Ops, New Hire Video) etc.

-    - If No
+    - If No:
       - Recruiter will ask to address any concerns on the call.
       - If candidate needs time to think through the offer, Recruiter will schedule a follow up call with candidate within 24 hours.

-  - (1 min) Recruiter informs the candidate that they will send a copy of the offer summary right after the call and to reach out if any questions come up.
-Recruiter and Hiring Manager reiterate excitement.
+  - (1 min) Recruiter informs the candidate that they will send a copy of the offer summary right after the call.
+Hiring Manager and Recruiter offer candidate the opportunity to reach out via a call or email if any other questions come up.

   **For Recruiters**: To see an actual offer summary call script, click [HERE](https://docs.google.com/document/d/1ny8dtNN0VHhawhs_YOCxDJPs2zwuLTv9uvj1n2VkxGM/edit?usp=sharing).